-Translating to wingless flight in Greek, the new eco-friendly supercar, Aptera, arrives in 2021 and is going to change the game for green cars completely!
+Translating to wingless flight in Greek, the new eco-friendly supercar, Aptera, is going to change the game for green cars completely!
 It is not a hybrid.
 It’s not just a run-of-the-mill electric car.
 It is a solar-powered super vehicle that, for some, may never require a full charge.
 Aptera is driving right towards the future on a 1,000-mile range that is powered by the sun.

 Revolutionary sustainability design